click on the menu below to navigate this site

 Friday, April 17, 2009: Fox Glacier, New Zealand

-We had steady rain all day today; going from light drizzle to heavy rain.
+We had steady rain all day today, going from light drizzle to heavy rain.
 But the hike on the Fox Glacier went ahead despite the weather.
-We were given a short brief about the dangers involved when walking to, on, and from the glacier.
-Things such as house size boulders tumbling down the cliffs to the valley below where we would be walking.
+We were given a short briefing about the dangers involved when walking to, on, and from the glacier, such as house-sized boulders tumbling down cliffs where we would be walking.

-Soon we were on the bus all snug in our waterproof jackets and pants.
-It did not take long and we were disembarking and walking in the torrential rain on the path to the glacier.
-It was amazing to see water pouring out of the cliff walls all around us.
-And the scree filled rivers flowing all around us in full whitewater display.
-We were told to move very quickly across the track that crossed the "Gun Barrel" as this was a high risk avalanche area.
-Sure enough, no soon than we had cleared the "Gun Barrel", several avalanches occurred one after the other raining down automobile sized boulders.
-Fortunately for us we were well clear.
+Soon, we were on the bus all snug in our waterproof jackets and pants.
+It did not take long before we were walking in torrential rain on the path to the glacier.
+It was amazing to see water pouring out of the cliff walls and scree-filled rivers flowing around us in full whitewater display.
+We were told to move very quickly across the track that crossed the "Gun Barrel," as this was a high-risk avalanche area.
+Sure enough, several avalanches occurred just after we cleared it, raining down automobile-sized boulders.

 Fox Glacier Video